cmcntsh/QualImpAIGrading/README.md

 Prompt: This is the substantive editing prompt that evaluates general content.

 ```
 How well does the following text discuss each of these elements for each project objective?
-How is the intervention described?
-Is there sufficient detail that someone else could replicate the intervention?
-Who is involved in implementing the intervention?
+What is the name of the intervention?
+What is the rationale or theory behind the intervention?
+What materials were used for the intervention or training given to those who delivered the intervention?
+What procedures, activities, or processes were used in the intervention?
+Who delivered the intervention?
+What was their expertise or background?
+Describe the mode of delivery of the intervention.
+Describe the location of where the intervention was delivered, including any necessary infrastructure.
+When was the intervention delivered and how often?
+Was the intervention tailored to any specific individuals?
+If so describe how.
+Was the intervention modified during the course of the study?
+If so, describe how.
+Describe the extent to which the intervention was delivered as planned.
 Here are the project objectives: "[Paste text describing each objective here.]"
 Here is the section text: "[Paste the text you want evaluated here.]"
 ```

 ### Grading a piece of writing using a specific rubric